RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

    19    True
    Name: Population, dtype: bool

-To be a bit more dramatic, let's look at the countries of less than 20.
+To be a bit more dramatic, let's look at the locations of less than 20.

 .. code:: python3